 It’s critical to remember that this is not a set it and forget it type of thing.
 Things change; your business changes.
 Keep everything active, monitor reviews, and stay on top of things.
 It’s frustrating if your listing doesn’t perform as well as you’d like, but keep putting in the hours, and it will work.

 Managing your Google My Business listing during COVID-19

 Many businesses must — temporarily — close during the Coronavirus/COVID-19 pandemic that’s happening now.
 It’s a good idea to let customers know how this affects your business by managing your Google My Business correctly.
 Always keep your profile updated.
-Let people know about changes in opening hours, or if you’re a bit slower in shipping out products.
+Let people know about changes in opening hours or if you’re a bit slower in shipping out products.
 Use Google Posts to notify customers of updates.
 You can also mark your business as temporarily closed.
-If you manage these via Google My Business, your business profile in Google and on Google Maps will be updated.
+If you manage these via Google My Business, you will update your business profile in Google and on Google Maps.
 Check Google’s documentation on handling COVID-19 updates for more information.

 Structured data and Yoast Local SEO

 Google increasingly depends on structured data to determine what your site is about and which elements represent what.
 This is most certainly true for your business information, including the information that My Business uses.
 Make sure you add the correct structured data to your site.
 Enhance your NAP details, opening hours, reviews, product information, et cetera, with Schema.org data.
 This will make it much easier for Google to determine the validity of your listing.
 Several tools can help you with this, including our Yoast Local SEO plugin.

 Your local SEO is critical, even with Google My Business